 Chiyo Ishikawa is deputy director for art and curator of European painting and sculpture at the Seattle Art Museum

 Brooklyn-based dance artist Mariana Valencia 02F won a Bessie Award for Outstanding Breakthrough Choreographer, one of the industry’s highest honors

 The National Science Foundation publishes a census of U.S. colleges that includes data on which college’s alumni are most likely to earn a doctorate degree.
 Joining Cornell, Dartmouth, and most Ivies, Stanford, and Duke, is Hampshire College, at #39 among the nation’s thousands of colleges.

 A quarter of Hampshire alums have started their own business or organization, placing the College at #6 on Forbes’ short list of most entrepreneurial colleges in the nation.
 After graduation, Hampshire alums are creating platforms for putting their ideas into action, in the form of social ventures, investment firms, advocacy organizations, film companies, art galleries, or creative mashups of those and more.

 As undergraduates, one in five who complete a Division III project in science present their work at a peer-reviewed conference.
 Five percent are lead authors on peer-reviewed journal articles, a remarkable accomplishment for undergraduates.

-Fourteen Fulbright Scholarships in the last six years places Hampshire alongside the nation’s best schools for these awards.
+Twenty-three Fulbright Scholarships in the last nine years places Hampshire alongside the nation’s best schools for these awards.

 Two-thirds of graduates earn an advanced degree within ten years of commencement.